An Extreme Value Bayesian Lasso for the Conditional Left and Right Tails: INTRODUCTION

-The proposed model can be regarded as a Bayesian Lasso-type model for the bulk and tail of an heavy-tailed response.
-The Bayesian Lasso was introduced by \cite{park2008} as a Bayesian version of the Tibshirani's Lasso \citep{tibshirani1996}.
-Roughly speaking, the Lasso is a regularization method that is naturally tailored for variable selection, that shrinks some regression coefficients, and sets others to 0; for a recent review of Bayesian regularization methods see \cite{polson2019}.
-As we clarify below (Section~\ref{first}), our model has also points of contact with quantile regression.
-Indeed, by modeling both the conditional bulk and the conditional tail, our model bridges quantile regression \citep{koenker1978} with extremal quantile regression \citep{chernozhukov2005}.
+As we clarify below (Section~\ref{first}), our model has also {links} with quantile regression.
+Indeed, by modeling both the conditional {lower values} and the conditional tail, our model bridges quantile regression \citep{koenker1978} with extremal quantile regression \citep{chernozhukov2005}.
 Finally, as a byproduct, this paper contributes to the literature on Bayesian inference for Pareto distributions \citep{arnold1989, de2003, castellanos2007, de2010, villa2017}.

 The rest of this paper unfolds as follows.
-In Section~\ref{methods} we introduce the proposed methods.
-Section~\ref{simulation} assesses the performance of the proposed methods, and report the main findings of our numerical studies.
-A real data illustration is included in Section~\ref{application}.
-We conclude in Section~\ref{discussion}.
+In Section~\ref{methods} we introduce the proposed methods. {We assess} the performance of the proposed methods {on simulated examples} {in Section~\ref{simulation}}, and report the main findings of our numerical studies.
+A data illustration is included in Section~\ref{application}{.}

 {